ospalh/anki-addons/pages/Split reading.md

 has been installed first.

-This add-on assumes that there is a field called “Reading” and that this reading field contains both the Japanese word itself (kanj and kana written in line) and the reading of the kanji (furigana).
+This add-on assumes that there is a field called “Reading” and that this reading field contains both the Japanese word itself (kanji and kana written in line) and the reading of the kanji (furigana).
 The furigana should be in square brackets (“[\[](http://www.fileformat.info/info/unicode/char/5b/index.htm)”,